Ryobi is a big name in power tools, so how do Ryobi generators compare to the rest? We put them to the test. See our Ryobi generator review.

 They are made in China and whilst Ryobi is a recognised brand, their generators are considered more of a 'budget' option.

-Well, we didn’t get off to a good start.
-For one thing, the two popular inverter generators are only available at Bunnings.
+Well, we didn't get off to a good start.
+For one thing, the two popular inverter generators are only available at Bunnings (As of 2020 only the 2000W model is now available at Bunnings).
 Now, we know these guys are good with their timber and paint, but the chances of coming across a Bunnings staff member who knows the ins and outs of generators is slim.

 You get a two-year warranty with the Ryobi generators, while a premium brand like Yamaha gives you a solid 48 months warranty.
 Briggs & Stratton, another premium brand, offers a three year warranty with their generators.
 While a fellow budget option, Cromtech, comes with a one-year warranty.